MoonModules/WLED-Docs/docs/moonmodules/mappings.md

 Optionally there can also be:

 * JSON Mapping: Mapping of 1D effects to 2D.
-Expand1D
+Expand1D (Logical mapping)
-* Logical ledmaps: Reshuffles leds to create a certain effect. **Where do you want pixel x to light up**, x from top left to bottom right maptable[i] = map[i]
-* Phyisical ledmaps: e.g. for custom setup using led strips, cubes or circles etc in a 2D layout. **Where is pixel x**, x from first to last pixel: maptable[map[i]] = i
+* Ledmaps: e.g. for custom setup using led strips, cubes or circles etc in a 2D layout.
+(Phyisical mapping)

 Remarks

 * All mappings use ledmap<x>.json style mappings.
 JSON Mapping supports 2D coordinates, the others not.
 Will be harmonized
 * Peek should show Logical ledmaps, not physical ledmaps (except the now show pixels).
-Currently now show pixels are shown (not shown ;-) ) ledmaps are not shown in peek yet

 ## Mappings
 Below is in processing order